Zeeeepa/xyops/docs/monitors.md

 If your expression yields a string and the number is embedded within it, set `Data Match` to a regular expression to extract exactly one numeric value.
 If the regex includes a capture group, the first group is used; otherwise the entire match is used.

-Example (default “Open Files” monitor):
+Example (default "Open Files" monitor):

 - Expression: `commands.open_files`
 - Data Match: `(\d+)`